Ideful/Ideful/README.md

-Hi, I’m Ideful👋
+Hi there!

-A student of Moscow 21 School.
-I would appreciate any knowledges and experience you could share!
+My name is Konstantin, I am a student of Moscow 21 School.

+Today, on 29.04 I've finished "C" language branch in 21-st.
+Now I am going to start learning OOP with C++.
+In June I am going to finish SQL Bootcamp in the school and implement first OOP project.

 Also I'll be happy to discuss any other things in telegram
 @Ideful